First Year Enrichment

-1. If a student’s ACT/SAT scores are below 16 and 790 respectively they may requires to take the COMPASS Placement exams.
+1. If a student’s ACT/SAT scores are below 16 and 790 respectively they are required to take the COMPASS Placement exams.
 Click HERE to learn more about the COMPASS.
-This is necessary to determine their placement in developmental course which they must pass before they pursue courses within their curriculum.
+This is necessary to determine if they will be placed in developmental courses.
+If enrolled in fundamental courses, students must know that they must pass these perspective courses before they pursue their chosen academic discipline.

 2. The COMPASS closely resembles the ACT and takes and approximately two hours to complete.
 We encourage students to prepare themselves for the exam.
 Practice questions for the COMPASS Placement exam are available (Click HERE for Information).

 3. Review the to-do-checklist with your son or daughter to ensure they complete all items before they come for orientation.
 The list can be found by click HERE.
 A phone list of all campus departments that can assist you can be found at (Directory) while the campus directory is available at https://www.miles.edu/faculty.

 4. Before your son or daughter leaves home, talk to them about financial responsibility.
 Remember that money borrowed for their education has to be repaid.
 The ability to budget and handle their financial responsibilities is a college survival skill they must learn.

 5. Learn more about the campus by visiting the parents link on the Miles College web page at https://www.miles.edu/

 how to find help when they need it, engage with positive friends and become involved in campus events that will aid in their development.

 7. Develop relationships with faculty and staff.
 Get phone numbers and emails for ease of communication.